mongodb/specifications/source/server-selection/server-selection.rst

       The current list of "may-use-secondary" commands includes:

+        - aggregate (without $out specified)
+        - collStats
+        - count
+        - dbStats
+        - distinct
+        - find
+        - geoNear
+        - geoSearch
         - group
-        - mapreduce (with out: {inline: 1})
+        - mapReduce, mapreduce (with out: {inline: 1})
-        - aggregate (without $out specified)
-        - collStats, dbStats
-        - count, distinct
-        - geoNear, geoSearch, geoWalk
         - parallelCollectionScan
-        - text (but see caveats under `The 'text' command and mongos`_)

       Associated command-specific helpers SHOULD take a read preference argument and otherwise MUST use the default read preference from client,